Status and phase

 Active central nervous system involvement with AML

-Concurrent active malignancy with expected survival of less than 1 year.
-For example, candidates with treated skin cancers, prostate cancer, breast cancer, etc. without metastatic disease are candidates for therapy since their expected survival exceeds that of relapsed or refractory AML.
-All subjects with concurrent malignancies will be reviewed by the principal investigator (PI) prior to enrollment
+Concurrent active malignancy with expected survival of less than 1 year, at the discretion of the investigator.
+For example, candidates with treated skin cancers, prostate cancer, breast cancer, etc. without metastatic disease are candidates for therapy since their expected survival exceeds that of relapsed or refractory AML

 Participants with rapidly progressive disease (defined by blast count doubles within 48 hours) or organ dysfunction